 Dr. Gerber is a Professor of Medicine, internist and health services researcher in theDivision of Academic Internal Medicine and Geriatricsat UIC.
 He currently serves as Associate Chief for Research and Education and directs theAcademic Internal Medicine Residency Track.His research background includes evaluation of community health workers and technology-based (mobile health and telehealth) interventions that promote nutrition, physical activity, diabetes self-management, and weight management behaviors in underserved populations.
 As a faculty member at UIC for 20 years, Dr. Gerber has considerable experience mentoring undergraduate, graduate, medical student, resident, fellow and junior faculty members; including MD and PhD postdoctoral fellows.
 He shares a passion for training the next generation of behavioral scientist as well as recruiting and retaining underrepresented minorities in research careers.

-Dr. Jun Ma is a professor in theDivision of Academic Internal Medicine and Geriatricsand Associate Head for Research in the Department of Medicine.
-She also directs the Institute for Health Research and Policy (IHRP)Center for Health Behavior Research.
+Dr. Jun Ma is the Beth Fowler Vitoux and George Vitoux Distinguished Professor in Geriatrics theDivision of Academic Internal Medicine and Geriatricsand Associate Head of Scholarly Activity in the Department of Medicine.
+She directs the Vitoux Program on Aging and Prevention.
 Dr. Ma’s research broadly seeks to address highly intractable health problems and disparities among racially/ethnically and socioeconomically diverse adult populations.
 Dr. Ma is particularly interested in effective prevention and control of debilitating and costly chronic conditions through comprehensive, mechanism-driven lifestyle interventions.
 Dr. Ma has directed the development and publication of new randomization methods and software programs.
 In addition to her extensive experience leading rigorous experiments ranging from pilot randomized studies to multicenter pragmatic trials, she has also published frequently on national patterns of outpatient care quality and health disparities in lifestyle-related physical and mental health disorders using complex population survey datasets.

 Of central relevance to the PREMIER training program is Dr. Ma’s belief that for established scientists, mentoring is an obligation, not a choice – and for her personally, mentoring is a passion.
 She has substantial experience as a reviewer of T and K series grants for NIH, as a mentor of MD and/or PhD postdoctoral fellows and junior faculty in her previous and current appointments.
 Dr. Ma’s Center for Health Behavior Research hosts two weekly 1.5-hour meetings on Wednesdays, the Sunrise Meeting with Mentees and the afternoon Lifestyle Research Collaboratory, both of which will be open to all PREMIER fellows.
 The regular attendees include junior faculty, postdoctoral research professionals, PhD and Masters’ students.
 These meetings serve as a forum for collaborative grant development and for providing consultations and grant reviews to junior investigators.